DIY webpage design

 The filename for your page can be any alphanumeric character, a hyphen, and an underscore combination.
 However, it is generally best to keep everything lowercase; otherwise, people may confuse capitalization problems.
 The home page to your website should always be “index.html” as well.

-Word Processors versus Text Editors
+DIY Design – Word Processors vs Text Editors

 It is noted here that you should use a text editor like Notepad, not a word processor like Microsoft Word.
 If you absolutely must go with the latter, you do not want to save all of the margin values and formatting as the Web browser cannot read them.
 To avoid this, save it as a text-only file, meaning only the important information is saved and relayed to the browser.

-Viewing the File
+Viewing the webpage File

 After all of this work, you will likely want to know what this page even looks like and whether it works properly.
 Open a new window or a new tab in your Web browser.
 Click “File,” followed by “Open.”
 Locate the file that you just saved and double-click it.
 It should appear as a Web page in your browser.